What Is a Medical Laboratory Technician? And How to Become One

 It’s possible to get an entry-level role as a laboratory technician without a four-year degree, making it an appealing option for those looking to quickly and affordably enter the workforce.

-Plus, the US Bureau of Labor Statistics reports that clinical laboratory technicians make an average of $57,800 per year [2].
-The field of clinical laboratory technologists is fast-growing and is projected to grow 7 percent from 2021 to 2031 [2].
+The US Bureau of Labor Statistics reports that clinical laboratory technicians make an average of $60,780 per year [2].
+The field of clinical laboratory technologists is fast-growing and is projected to grow 5 percent from 2023 to 2033 [2].
+This equates to about 24,200 openings for this role each year over the decade.

 How to become a laboratory technician